gotenberg/gotenberg/README.md

 ## Custom implementation

 The API relies on a simple YAML configuration file called `gotenberg.yml`.
 It allows you to tweak some values and even provides you a way to change the commands called for each kind of conversion.
+The configuration file should be located under `/gotenberg` in your container.

 The default configuration is located here: [.ci/gotenberg.yml](.ci/gotenberg.yml)